#

 variety or a standard haplotag (AxxCxxBxxDxx).
 Their pattern-matching would not recognize barcodes deconvoluted with

 hyphens.
-To remedy this, MI
+To remedy this, MI assignment in

 align bwa